williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 - IAM lets you assign permissions so that users or roles can perform specific operations in the cloud.
 - The Organization Policy Service lets you specify limits on the ways resources can be used.
 - IAM specifies `who` can do things, and the Organization Policy Service specifies `what` can be done with resources.
+- For example, a constraint can be set to block access to the serial port on all VMs in a project.

 ## Roles and Identities